 Building a power network is about making a name for yourself and building a community of people who know and support you and your brand, who are willing to do business and enter partnerships with you, and who send business your way.
 Oftentimes, building this kind of power network this means that stepping outside of the Black community is not only necessary but lucrative.
 In this global economy, building cross-cultural connections are must.
 Below are suggestions to do just that.

 A cross-cultural networking and marketing effort is a great way to broaden your business’s reach, but you need to be committed to authentic relationship-building, collaboration, and follow-up.

-This might sound easy, but we have to recognize that our country’s history (and even some current day realities) have created walls and barriers to cross-cultural business success.
+If it sounds like a challenge, that’s a fair perspective.
+We have to recognize that throughout the course of our country’s history (and even some current day realities) walls were built that can serve as barriers to cross-cultural business success.
 If you’re someone who does not currently have a diverse power network, and you find that your strongest network is within the Black community, then be prepared to put some intentionality and effort into the endeavor of building this network.

 To begin with, set aside a specific number of hours for event attendance and follow-up, coffee or golf outings, and engagement in online communities.
 This will ensure that you make the most of your networking and see it through to tangible business outcomes.
 If you gravitate toward your own community to network, make the commitment to step out of your comfort zone and play in more diverse spaces.
 More bluntly, make an intentional effort to network outside of your race.

 After committing to building a power network, start designing it by deciding what types of people you want to partner with, call on for guidance, and leverage when having sales conversations.
 Make a list that describes the types of people who are good for your business and what value they will bring to your business ventures.
 Brainstorm a vision for how you will interact with them and what types of successes you’ll have in your network.
 Then scope out events where these groups socialize and network there.